MacBook Pro 16-inch (2019) vs MacBook Pro 16-inch (2021)

 What Apple is claiming for the new MacBook Pro 16-inch (2021) is rather incredible.
 For the 16-inch model, Apple is claiming a 21 hour battery life, which would put the new MacBook Pro 16-inch (2021) in some very rarified company indeed.
 We won't know until we get the laptop in our hands to test it, but if true, this would be a very big deal.

-One other thing to note, during the Apple unleashed event, the company disclosed that the new MacBook Pro 16-inch (2021) would finally feature FastCharge technology that can charge the MacBook Pro 16-inch (2021) from 0 to 50% in 30 minutes, which would amount to about a full workday's worth of use for most of us.
+One other thing to note, during the Apple unleashed event, the company disclosed that the new MacBook Pro 16-inch (2021) would finally feature FastCharge technology that can charge the MacBook Pro 16-inch (2021) from 0 to 50% in 30 minutes (when used with the 96W USB-C power adapter, but not with the 67W), which would amount to about a full workday's worth of use for most of us.

 Again, this is another claim we'll have to test when we finally get our hands on one of these, but needless to say, this combined with nearly double the battery life of the last-gen model would put the new MacBook Pro 16-inch (2021) well out in front on the energy efficiency and portability front.